iaingalloway/space-pendragon/README.md

 ### Your Grandfather's History

-Your Grandfather was born in the Year 410 of the Local Reckoning, the final cycle in which the Brittania System was united under the rule of the **Terran Dominion**.

-When the Dominion fleets withdrew, chaos followed.
+When the mighty fleets of the **Terran Dominion** withdrew from the Brittania system in year 410 of the Local Reckoning, chaos followed.

-From **Eryne** came raider flotillas; from the **Caledon Rim**, the machine-clans of the Outworlds pressed inwards; and mercenary **Saxons** from neighbouring Galena sought to carve out their own fiefdoms upon the rich and undefended moons of Albia.
+Raider flotillas from **Eryne** threatened outlying settlements and trade; from the **Caledon Rim**, the machine-clans of the Outworlds pressed inwards; and mercenary **Saxons** from neighbouring Galena sought to carve out their own fiefdoms upon the rich and undefended moons of Albia.

-The **Supreme Collegium** - ancient prefects and stewards of the old Dominion - sent transmission after transmission through the Solar Gate begging for imperial aid, but none came.
-Emperor Honorius had no fleets to spare, and his final reply is still preserved in the archives of XXX Castle:
+The **Supreme Collegium** - ancient prefects and stewards of the old Dominion - sent transmission after transmission through the Wyrmgate begging for imperial aid, but none came.
+Emperor Honorius had no fleets to spare, and his final reply is still preserved in the archives of Sarum Castle:

 "Look to your own defences."

-From that moment, no Brittanian world considered itself a province of the Dominion again.
+From that moment, no Albian world considered itself a province of the Dominion.

-The Collegium, struggling to raise a fleet of their own from the scattered remnants of Dominion garrisons and local militias, met in orbit above XXX.
+The Collegium, struggling to raise a fleet of their own from the scattered remnants of Dominion garrisons and local militias, met in orbit above Caercoulin.
 After months of debate, they elected **Constantin of Logres** - a noble of vast wealth and renown - as King to unify the defences of the inner worlds.

-Constantin decreed that for every thousand souls, a single pilot would be chosen and given stewardship of one of the surviving Dominion **Frames** - ancient mechanical war machines, relics of a bygone age whose machine spirits still answered to the call of a worthy warrior.
+Constantin decreed that for every ten-thousand souls, a single pilot would be chosen and given stewardship of one of the surviving Dominion **Frames** - ancient mechanical war machines, relics of a bygone age whose machine spirits still answered to the call of a worthy warrior.
 These chosen defenders became the first **Knights of Logres**.

 Amongst those first pilots was your great-grandparent.